Blog Updated: November 2023

 Are they a local company with detailed knowledge of local regulations and incentives?
 You are choosing a partner for your solar project, a two- to three-decade asset.
 They should be responsive and focused on finding the right solutions for your needs.

 The lifetime value of your commercial solar system will be strongly affected by the future cost of energy from utilities.
 Each kilowatt hour (kWh) of solar energy your system generates is one less kWh that you buy from the utility company, and as utility costs increase, the value of energy from solar increases, too.
-Namasté Solar uses energy cost projections from the Energy Information Administration, a data set collected in Colorado for the last 17 years.
+Namaste Solar uses energy cost projections from the Energy Information Administration, a data set collected in Colorado for over the last 15 years.

 Return on Investment Analysis